Racialization: Racialization and gender

 Racialization and gender can often intersect.
 Racialized gender-specific categories can emerge in the process of racialization.
 For example, an African woman who immigrates to the United States may be viewed through stereotypes pertaining to African-American women.

+Racialization and disease

+Diseases have been racialized throughout history, such as through social Darwinism, scientific racism, and eugenics.
+Examples include the association of Mexican immigrants to the United States with the "1916 typhus outbreak, the midcentury Bracero Program, and medical deportations that are taking place today."
+Historian Alan M. Kraut calls such examples "medicalized nativism," where the justification for such procedures "includes charges that [particular groups] constitute a health menace and may endanger their hosts."

 Criticism

 In Canadian politics, conservative representatives view the sociological concept as patchy.
 Maxime Bernier described it as "awful jargon" and argued that it contradicts the goal of creating a color-blind society.
 In response, liberal representatives contended that the realities of racism are more pervasive.
 They argued that "denying the very real experiences of people who live with racism every day" only supports the status quo and avoids the responsibility of actively working to eradicate racism.
 In 2019, Hochman, a proponent of the theory of racialization, pointed out that the concept of racialization is often misidentified as relating to races or what constitutes a race, leading race-skeptic scholars in academia to discourage its use, while it actually pertains to how races are systemically and socially grouped for marginalization.
-Based on "what it does," the outcome of such marginalization is explained by systemic racism.
+Based on "what it does", the outcome of such marginalization is explained by systemic racism.